 - $995,200 in COVID-19 Safe Restart grant funds to be used for ongoing COVID related expenditures, capital projects, grants to organizations, and revenue shortfalls

 - Scoter Trail signs initiative

 - Subdivision Bylaw Review

 - Sewer capital projects

 Property Tax notices are prepared after the financial plan and tax rate bylaws are adopted by Council.
 Read more about property tax on our Property Tax web page.

 Each year, the District develops an annual budget outlining how tax dollars are invested to support our residents and the community.
-For the 2021 budget and financial plan, the District implemented an engagement plan to gather feedback on service levels and initiatives to support the budget development and decision-making processes.
+For the 2022 budget and financial plan, the District implemented an engagement plan to gather feedback on service levels and initiatives to support the budget development and decision-making processes.
 In addition to providing feedback opportunities, public engagement on the budget offered citizens an opportunity to learn about the budget process.
-Feedback was compiled and presented to Council during the budget process through an Engagement Summary.
+Feedback is compiled and will be presented to Council during the budget process through an Engagement Summary.